Tinkerforge/generators/ruby/readme.txt

-This zip contains a Ruby GEM with the bindings for all Tinkerforge Bricks and Bricklets (tinkerforge.gem), the source of the GEM (in source/) and all available Ruby examples (in examples/).
+This ZIP contains a Ruby GEM with the bindings for all Tinkerforge Bricks and Bricklets (tinkerforge.gem), the source of the GEM (in source/) and all available Ruby examples (in examples/).